P站视频

 Looking for the primary site

-Cancers are classified by their primary site.
-They can also be grouped by the types of cells in them, how the cancer cells look under the microscope, and on results of certain lab tests on the cells.
-Knowing the type of cell might give doctors a clue as to where the cancer started.
-When the cancer cells closely resemble normal cells of the organ where they start, the cancer is called well differentiated.
-When the cells do not look much like normal cells, the cancers are called poorly differentiated.
-Cancers of unknown primary are often poorly differentiated.
+Cancers are classified by their primary site (where they start), the types of cells in them, how the cancer cells look under the microscope, and the results of certain lab tests on the cells.
+Knowing the cell type might give doctors a clue as to where the cancer started.

 Carcinomas